All Episodes

 I was there yesterday.

-You can walk across the Rio Grande, it'll take you a minute.
+You can walk across the Rio Grande.

-And as we continue with former Speaker of the House Newt Gingrich, you're urging the president to just stand strong on Um I think Mitch McConnell's hanging in there pretty strong.
+As we continue with former Speaker of the House, Newt Kingrich, you're urging the president to just stand strong.

-The House is strong, uh, but I can see maybe a few senators, Lisa Murkowski, Mitt Romney among them, you know, start peeling away, and I'm sure the Democrats are working very hard on that part.
+The House is strong, but I can see maybe a few senators, Lisa Murkowski, Mitt Romney among them, you know, start peeling away.

-So first first of all, McConnell has said he won't bring up a bill the president's not going to sign.
+Well, first of all, McConnell has said he won't bring up a bill the president's not going to sign.

 Two, the president's got the power of a veto.

-Now to override a presidential veto on this issue is impossible.
+Now, to override a presidential veto on this issue is impossible.

-You couldn't do it in the House, you couldn't do it in the Senate.
+You couldn't do it in the Senate.

 It takes two-thirds plus one.

-You'll never get that margin.
+They'll never get that margin.

-So the President's a position to try to teach the country a lesson, which is on this issue, the Congress has to negotiate, and the Democrats have to learn to negotiate, and that's why I'm very skeptical of sidestepping this fight.
+So the President's in a position to try to teach the country a lesson, which is on this issue, the Congress has to negotiate, and the Democrats have to learn to negotiate.

 I think they need to turn up the heat.

-Have you told the president?
+Have you told the president this?

-No, I just I only realize I only realize today how real this is getting, and I'm I'm going to call him and talk to him about it.
+I only realized today how real this is getting, and I'm going to call him and talk to him about it because I do think it would be a mistake to go down that road.

-I think you should call.
+I think you should call him.

 As the country looks at families who have had people killed by illegal immigrants, the whole manufactured line looks cynical and sick.

-And I think people begin to realize that these these are people who are are really pretty despicable to describe the killing of Americans as something which is manufactured when in fact it's the tragic loss of life.
+And I think people begin to realize that these are people who are really pretty despicable to describe the killing of Americans as something which is manufactured when in fact it's the tragic loss of life.

-Uh, when we come back, Representative Chip Roy from Texas, he put an op-ed in the Federalists about the need for the border wall, immigration reform.
+When we come back, Representative Chip Roy from Texas, he put an op-ed in the Federalists about the need for the border wall, immigration reform.

 Remember, I sat through a security briefing down in Texas.

-Six hundred and forty-two thousand Texans victims of crime in a seven-year period.
+642,000 Texans victims of crime in a seven-year period.

 Well, we'll play that tape when we get back.

-There's close to uh eight thousand victims.
+There's close to 8,000 victims.

-Texas in Texas alone.
+In Texas alone.

-That's the cost of not security.
+That's the cost of not securing the border.

 I came down here in November of 2013.